Reading Assessments in the Reading Playgrounds!

 We are excited to announce several new assessment offerings within our Countdown, Blast, and HD Word Reading Playgrounds:

-Beginning of Year (BOY) Assessments
+Beginning of Program (BOP) Assessments

-Countdown BOY Assessment
+Countdown BOP Assessment

 What is tested?
 How do my students access it?

-Blast BOY Assessment
+Blast BOP Assessment

 What is tested?
 How do my students access it?

-HD Word BOY Assessment
+HD Word BOP Assessment

 What is tested?
 How do my students access it?